openharmony/security/en/security-process/README.md

 ## Disclosing Security Vulnerabilities

-The OpenHarmony community submits responsible disclosures.
-After security vulnerabilities are fixed, [security bulletins](/en/security-disclosure/README.md) are released.
+The OpenHarmony community adopts responsible disclosure.
+After security vulnerabilities are fixed, [security bulletins](/en/security-disclosure/README.md) will be released.
 You can [subscribe to](https://lists.openatom.io/postorius/lists/security.openharmony.io/) security bulletins by email.